-A key input that drives productivity in most enterprises that incorporate improved pastures is fertiliser.
-Fertiliser often leads to increased pasture production, allowing for increased stocking rates and increased profitability.
+Fertiliser is a key input that drives productivity in most enterprises that incorporate improved pastures.
+It generally leads to increased pasture production, allowing for increased stocking rates and increased profitability.

-In most production systems, improved pastures can be more productive than local native varieties, however, this production comes at a cost to the soil nutrient profile.
-Unless soil nutrients are replaced, pasture performance will decline and pasture rundown will occur.
-A well considered fertiliser management plan is required to make the most of the investment in improved pasture through protecting against pasture rundown.
+In most production systems, improved pastures can be more productive than local native varieties.
+This production, however, comes at a cost to the soil nutrient profile.
+Unless soil nutrients are replaced, pasture performance will decline, and pasture rundown will occur.
+A well-considered fertiliser management plan is required to make the most of the investment in improved pasture through protecting against pasture rundown.

 When soil nutrient reserves are very high, additional fertiliser applications may not provide any benefit.
 In these cases, it may be better to apply a lower rate of fertiliser and utilise the soil reserves.

-Soil condition eg acidic soils or those prone to water logging, may not allow any benefit to be realised from the application of fertiliser and it is best to attempt to address these constraining factors before or in parallel with a nutrient program.
+Soil condition (e.g. acidic soils or those prone to water logging) may limit the benefit that can be realised from the application of fertiliser.
+These constraining factors should be addressed before, or in parallel with, a nutrient program.

 Choosing the right fertiliser

 Fertiliser comes in many forms.
-These range from products formulated to meet plant needs for macro-elements eg nitrogen, phosphorus, potassium and sulphur, to high analysis fertilisers that address trace or micro-element requirements eg molybdenum, copper and zinc.
+These range from products formulated to meet plant needs for macro-elements such as nitrogen, phosphorus, potassium and sulphur, to high analysis fertilisers that address trace or micro-element requirements such as molybdenum, copper and zinc.
 Liquid and organic fertilisers are also available.

-Which fertiliser will best suit a particular production system and address plant requirements is not always obvious.
+Which fertiliser will best suit a particular production system and addresses plant requirements is not always obvious.

 Plant requirements can be identified through visual assessment, plant tissue tests and soil tests.
 Some soil nutrient deficiencies are expressed through obvious signs on the foliage, while others are less obvious and may only be detected through laboratory testing.
-While soil tests provide a useful objective assessment of a soil's nutrient profile, these results require interpretation and it is often advisable to seek professional assistance through a local FertCare accredited agronomist or consultant to develop a fertiliser management plan to suit a particular enterprise.
+While soil tests provide a useful objective assessment of a soil's nutrient profile, these results require interpretation and it is often advisable to seek professional assistance through a local FertCare accredited agronomist or consultant to develop a fertiliser management plan for your enterprise.

 Soil acidification is a problem in some regions and lime can be used to correct this issue.
 Payback periods can be reduced by ensuring that a high value enterprise is used on limed pastures.